darrellodonnell/sovrin-controlled-docs/keydocs/trust-framework-design-policies.md

    1. Deterrent for spam attacks against the public network
    1. Source of revenue for the TFA in accordance with the sustainable mission of the non-profit organization

-1. COULD be used by network users (Issuers, Holders, Verifier) as a convenience utility for the exchange of value associated with the exchange of identity between peers at the edges of the network
+1. COULD be used by network users (Issuers, Holders, Verifier) as a convenience utility for the exchange of value in association with the exchange of identity between peers at the edges of the network
 1. MUST NOT be used by the TFA as a reward, gift or some form of payment for services rendered